ferseg/aktech/AngularJS/App/README.md

 AngularJS example
 =============

-All the angular example is App/public folder.
+All the angular example is in App/public folder.

 What's included?
 ------